reachaadrika/reachaadrika/README.md

 - 😄 Pronouns: ...She/Her

 - ⚡ Fun fact: ...
-When I was young , I used to wait for my Hogwarts Letter to arrive.
-XD -->
+When I was young , I used to wait for my Hogwarts Letter to arrive XD